n-9891-b/hip-hop-array/README.md

 ## Usage
->Currently a web app, upload photos by draggin and dropping to the site
+>Currently a web app, upload photos by draggin and dropping to the site -Find our app at: blooming-coast-87569
->Mobile functionality coming soon!
+- Mobile functionality coming soon!
->Find our app at: blooming-coast-87569

 ## Development
 - Node / Express